 The RSTi-EP station modules can be installed quickly and simply.
 When attaching the module to the DIN rail, a clear clicking noise can be heard, which means that the module has clicked into place.
-In the second step, which involves pushing the module being installed together with the neighboring module, a further clicking noise indicates that the modules have been correctly connected to each other.
+A second click indicates that the modules have been correctly connected to each other when pushing the module being installed together with the neighboring module.